Sydney Film Festival: History

 Influenced by the experience of Australian film makers with the Edinburgh Film Festival since 1947 and the festival connected with the annual meeting of the Australian Council of Film Societies held at Olinda in the Dandenong Ranges, Victoria in 1952, later Melbourne International Film Festival, a committee sprang from the Film Users Association of New South Wales to establish a film festival in Sydney.
 The committee included Alan Stout, Professor of Philosophy at The University of Sydney, filmmakers John Heyer and John Kingsford Smith, and Federation of Film Societies secretary David Donaldson.
 Under the direction of Donaldson, the inaugural festival opened on 11 June 1954 and was held over four days, with screenings at Sydney University.
 Attendance was at full capacity with 1,200 tickets sold at one guinea each.

 By 1958, the festival attracted its first international sponsored guest, Paul Rotha, and advertising into the festival catalogue.
 The following year, the program expanded to seventeen days and by 1960 exceeded 2,000 subscribers with the introduction of the Opening Night feature film and party.
 Censorship difficulties arose in the mid-1960s and continued until such time as the festival was granted exemption from censorship in 1971.

 From inception until 1967, the University remained the annual home of the festival.
 The following year, the festival moved to the Wintergarden in Rose Bay where it remained for the ensuing five years.
 The historic State Theatre became the home of the festival in 1974, and remains one of the festival venues to date.
 In 2007, the festival introduced a series of live gigs, shows and cabaret-style screening at the nearby Metro Theatre.

 Owing to the COVID-19 pandemic in Australia, the 2020 festival staged a reduced, online-only version, and in 2021 was delayed to open on 3 November with the audience limited first to 75 per cent capacity, increasing to 100 per cent from 8–21 November.
 The films were also available online.

 Description

 The competitive film festival draws international and local attention, with films being showcased in several venues across the city centre, and includes features, documentaries, short films, retrospectives, films for families and animations.
-Films are shown at venues across the Sydney central business district, with films shown at the Dendy Opera Quays, Event Cinemas in George Street, the Art Gallery of New South Wales, Sydney Town Hall, the Museum of Contemporary Art as well as the State Theatre.
+Films are shown at venues across the Sydney CBD, with films shown at the Dendy Opera Quays, Event Cinemas in George Street, the Art Gallery of New South Wales, Ritz Cinemas, Sydney Town Hall, the Museum of Contemporary Art as well as the State Theatre.